Demon Rum & Cold Water: Exhibit features temperance and the road to Prohibition

 Thus began the temperance movement.
 It gained popularity in the 1850s, and President Rutherford and First Lady Lucy Hayes helped to shape this movement.

-“Demon Rum & Cold Water” will open to the public on Friday, March 1.
-It will include a tavern and a church where visitors can become a temperance advocate and give temperance speeches.
-Artifacts, manuscripts and photos also will illustrate the movement as it evolved through the years.
-A church will be depicted because the temperance movement originated in religious organizations.
+“Demon Rum & Cold Water” is open through Sunday, Oct.
+6, 2019.
+It includes a tavern and a church where visitors can become a temperance advocate and give temperance speeches.
+Artifacts, manuscripts and photos also illustrate the movement as it evolved through the years.
+A church is depicted because the temperance movement originated in religious organizations.

 “In popular culture, we like to romanticize Prohibition with its speakeasies, flappers and gangsters,” Associate Curator of Artifacts Kevin Moore said.
 “What we often fail to realize is that the Prohibition Era was the culmination of a century of temperance reform.